-The book “Lifelong Learning” will guide readers to master important skills to become an active learner, capable of creating their own curriculum, orienting their learning journey, retaining information and applying that information to real-life situations.
+The book “Lifelong Learning” will guide readers to master important skills to become an active learner, able to create their own curriculum, orient their learning journey, retain information and apply that information to real-life situations.

-According to author Peter Hollins, “achieving something you once thought impossible is an amazing feeling; and learning how to do it requires stepping out of your comfort zone,” which can awaken the inner urge to pursue what matters most in life and ignite the inner drive to reach your passion.
+According to author Peter Hollins, “achieving something you once thought impossible is an amazing feeling; and learning how to do it requires stepping out of your comfort zone,” which can awaken the inner urge to pursue what matters most in life and ignite the inner drive to reach your passion.”

-“Intrinsic motivation comes from within, a sense of passion for life and the world of the learner is very important and necessary,” the author asserts.
+“Intrinsic motivation comes from within, the sense of passion for life and the world of the learner is very important and necessary,” the author asserts.
 People who have intrinsic motivation are lifelong learners, because they never tire of learning more about what they love.
 Therefore, nurturing and maintaining intrinsic motivation are lifelong skills that students, and especially university students, must develop in the 21st century, where they must collect and analyze huge amounts of information independently.

-More than 260 pages are divided into 9 chapters, the book briefly summarizes the understanding of learning society, suggesting to readers about lifelong learning to create the future.
+More than 260 pages are divided into 9 chapters.
+The book briefly summarizes the understanding of learning society, suggesting to readers about lifelong learning to create the future.

-The book is like a guide or a consultant to help readers have a lifelong learning path that President Ho Chi Minh called "Learning never ends" with useful tools introduced such as "Using WOOP to set and achieve goals", "Self-study starts and ends with questions", "Reading - a magical habit, changing life", "Setting up a personal learning program and reflective learning", "Gamification - for learning, maintaining and motivating"...
+The book is like a guide or a consultant to help readers have a lifelong learning path that President Ho Chi Minh called "Learning never ends" with useful tools introduced such as "Using WOOP to set and achieve goals", "Self-study starts and ends with questions", "Reading - a magical habit, changes life", "Setting up a personal learning program and reflective learning", "Gamification - for learning, maintaining and motivating"...

 The book "Lifelong Learning" was translated by Tong Lien Anh and Le Anh Thu, jointly published by Dan Tri and Times Publishing House.